scionproto/scion/doc/Environments.md

 -   supervisor
 -   docker

-In the following we assume the default topology is being run.

 ## Development with supervisor

 All services run native on the host, controlled by supervisor.
 In this case one dispatcher is run on